adobe/phased-testing/README.md

 ## Writing a Phased Test
 The Phased Testing is activated using two annotations:
 * **@PhasedTest** : Class level annotation.
-Allows you to controlling of how the test should be executed
+Allows you to control how the test should be executed
 * **@PhaseEvent** : Method level annotation.
 By setting it you tell the system at which step does the phase event happen.
 The tests will stop at that point.

-Moreover you need to :
+Moreover, you need to :
 * Make your methods accept at least one argument
 * The methods will be executed in alphabetical order.
 So prefixing the methods with their step number is a good practice.